Frequently Asked Questions

 - Will I need to pay any deposit money up front?

 - Yes.
-A total of 50% payment is required before the specimen will be mounted.
+A total of 50% down payment is traditional before the specimen can be mounted.

 - How long will it take to get my specimen mounted?